gaubrey1/celo-ico/README.md

 ## Prerequisites
 - This tutorial assumes that you have some basic knowledge of Solidity and React.
-- You can write code in Vue.js
+- You can write code in [React.js](https://reactjs.org/)
 - Have metamask extension wallet installed and set up.
-If not, install [MetamaskExtensionWallet](https://chrome.google.com/webstore/detail/celoextensionwallet/kkilomkmpmkbdnfelcpgckmpcaemjcdh?hl=en) from Google Chrome store
+If not, install [MetamaskExtensionWallet](https://metamask.io/)
 - [Nodejs](https://nodejs.org/) installed on your machine.
 - An IDE such as [Vscode](https://code.visualstudio.com/) or Sublime text.
 - [RemixIDE](https://remix.ethereum.org/)